-8.7 In 2016, a Green Flag submission for Springfield Hall Park will be submitted.

-8.8 Looking ahead to 2017 onwards, Green Flag applications for Springfield Green and Pollards Meadow (as a joint application) and Baddow Hall Park may be considered.
+- 8.7 In 2016/17, a Green Flag submission for Chelmer Valley LNR will be submitted. - 8.8 Looking ahead to 2017 onwards, Green Flag applications for Baddow Hall Park may be considered.
 Noakes Park and Great Baddow Recreation Ground may also be submitted in conjunction with Great Baddow Parish Council.
 This would potentially provide individual awards at all major park locations in Chelmsford and South Woodham Ferrers.